-Teen Dating Violence Can Lead To Homicide — Girls Are The Most Common Victims
+Teen Dating Violence Can Lead To Homicide — And Girls Are The Most Common Victims

 The new study also offers details about the circumstances of the deaths.

-Adhia and her colleagues looked at information in law enforcement records and medical examiner or coroner's office for each case.
-And they found that firearms, especially handguns were the most common cause for injury, accounting for 61 percent of cases.
+Adhia and her colleagues looked at information from law enforcement, the medical examiner or the coroner's office records for each case.
+And they found that firearms, especially handguns, were the most common cause for injury, accounting for 61 percent of cases.

-"When it comes to lethality, it was very much related to gun availability," says Deborah Capaldi, a developmental psychologist and senior scientist at Oregon Science Learning Center who has studied teen dating violence, but wasn't involved in the new study.
+"When it comes to lethality, it was very much related to gun availability," says Deborah Capaldi, a developmental psychologist and senior scientist at Oregon Science Learning Center who has studied teen dating violence but wasn't involved in the new study.
 "When they're in a situation where they're angry, mad, out of control, they're able to reach for a gun.
 That is more likely to end in the partner being killed."

 The new study also explored the precipitating events for these deaths.
-The most common reasons was the victim breaking up with the perpetrator or refusing to start a relationship with them.
+The most common reasons were the victim breaking up with the perpetrator or refusing to start a relationship with them.
 That accounted for 27 percent of cases.
 The perpetrator's jealousy was also included in this group.

-Previous research shows that jealousy is a common issue in teen relationships, says Capaldi.
+Previous research shows that jealousy is a common issue in teen relationships, Capaldi says.

 In one study, she and her colleagues brought in 17- to 18-year-olds to discuss relationship conflicts they were facing.
 The most frequent issue raised by the teens was jealousy of their partners, she says.

 "This was equally by girls and boys," she says.
-"The most dangerous situation is when you have a history of poor [emotional] control, hostility, and then they're placed in a high risk situation like, becoming jealous."
+"The most dangerous situation is when you have a history of poor [emotional] control, hostility, and then they're placed in a high-risk situation, like becoming jealous."

 And breakups, she adds, are a particularly volatile and dangerous time in abusive relationships.
-"We found breakups are for dangerous periods for more likelihood of injury," says Capaldi.
+"We found breakups are for dangerous periods for more likelihood of injury," Capaldi says.
 "When partners are together, although they might engage in intimate partner violence, they're not trying to do severe damage.
 When they're breaking up, they lash out, and they're trying to hurt the other person."

-About 25 percent of the cases were triggered by heated arguments between victim and perpetrator, making this the second most common precipitating event.
+About 25 percent of the cases were triggered by heated arguments between the victim and the perpetrator, making this the second most common precipitating event.

-Reckless use of firearms had also led to some deaths, whereas others happened because the victim was pregnant and the perpetrator did not want to have the baby or feared arrest for statutory rape.
+Reckless use of firearms also led to some deaths, whereas others happened because the victim was pregnant and the perpetrator did not want to have the baby or they feared arrest for statutory rape.

 Dating violence is common